 Neighboring cities are separated from the main urban area by rural reserves, but are connected to regional centers within the metropolitan area by limited-access green corridor transportation routes.
 In addition to highway access, green corridor routes will include bicycle and public transportation service to neighboring cities.
 Neighboring cities will be encouraged, through intergovernmental agreements, to balance jobs and households in order to limit travel demand on these connectors.
-The region also has an interest in maintaining reasonable levels of throughtravel on major routes that pass through neighbor cities and function as freight corridors.
-Growth of neighboring cities will ultimately affect through-travel and could create a need for bypass routes.
-Such impacts will also be addressed through coordination with county and state agencies, as well as individual neighboring cities.
+The region also has an interest in maintaining reasonable levels of through-travel on major routes that pass through neighbor cities and function as freight corridors.
+Growth of neighboring cities will also be addressed through coordination with county and state agencies, as well as individual neighboring cities.